 7. The Club – Leo Damrosch

 About one in the afternoon.
-Photographer Joshua Reynolds suggests to his friend Samuel Jackson that a few friends will be invited to join them every Friday at a restaurant called London’s Tuck Head Club for dinner, drinks and talk.
-Eventually members of the team included prominent figures like Edmund Burke, Adam Smith, Edward Gibbon and James Boswell.
+Photographer Joshua Reynolds suggests to his friend Samuel Jackson that a few friends will be invited to join them every Friday at a restaurant called London’s Tuck Head Club for dinner, drinks, and talk.
+Eventually, members of the team included prominent figures like Edmund Burke, Adam Smith, Edward Gibbon and James Boswell.
 Later this cafe became known as ‘The Club’.

-In the end of the eighteenth century, Damrosch spoke of a world of uncertain, exciting, and ruthless, in his writing style.
+At the end of the eighteenth century, Damrosch spoke of a world of uncertain, exciting, and ruthless, in his writing style.
 It is the story of a group of people whose thoughts were and still are very important to not only themselves but also to us.

 8. The Yellow House – Sarah M. Broom